AgentCombo/Mandol/README.md

   persistence.
 - `MultiRetriever`: BM25, SPLADE, cosine, graph expansion, score fusion, and reranker orchestration.
+- `triple_retrieval`: `TripleTowerRetriever` and related result/config classes
-- `TripleTowerRetriever`: hierarchical, entity-relation, and episodic retrieval orchestration for already-built memory spaces.
+  for routing, dispatching, pruning, reranking, and packaging hierarchical, entity-relation, and episodic tower results over already-built memory spaces.
+- `auto_builder`: high-level memory construction pipelines that transform raw or L0 units into hierarchical summaries, episodic facts, and entity-relation memories with LLM extraction, deduplication, and batched graph writes.
 - `memory_router`: LoCoMo and LongMemEval routing policies used by the paper router + quantification workflows.

 Older notes in the repository may mention `MemorySystem`, `Uid`, `mandol.ports`, or `mandol.retrieval.pipeline.HybridRetriever`.
 Those names are not part of the current package exports.
-Maintained docs and examples use `MemoryUnit`, `SemanticMap`, `SemanticGraph`, `MultiRetriever`, and the current subpackages directly.
+Maintained docs and examples use `MemoryUnit`, `SemanticMap`, `SemanticGraph`, `MultiRetriever`, `triple_retrieval`, `auto_builder`, and the current subpackages directly.

 ## Requirements